paul-wu/interpreter/README.md

 This is a simple interpreter which convert markup language (like `Markdown`) to CSS/HTML code, we use it for blog and online forum typesetting.
-The interpreter is a bit diffe- rent from `Markdown` interpreter since the implements of s ome features are based on our own perspective.
+The interpreter is a bit diffe- rent from `Markdown` interpreter since the implements of some features are based on our own perspective.
 For example , we add up a tag to reflect the font attribute, which we think is necessary for blog typesetting.

-The whole project are writen in Javascript, we didn't ref- erence any other js libraries except MathJax, since to con vert the LaTeX formula to CSS/HTML code is not a trivial jo
+The whole project are writen in Javascript, we didn't refer ence any other js libraries except MathJax, since to con vert the LaTeX formula to CSS/HTML code is not a trivial jo
 b.
 Most of our algorithm are recursive, since which is more intuitive for top-down parse method and more robust for the